NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 // cy.url().should('match', /endpoint/); // there are many, some more complex, ways of doing it

-// network wait: this is in addtion to the sanity url check, and it is more important
+// network wait: this is in addition to the sanity url check, and it is more important
-// because you want the page to "settle" before you start running assertions on it cy.server();  // required to use cy.route
+// because you want the page to "settle" before you start running assertions on it

 // usually a GET request.
-Is aliased so we can wait for it. cy.route('some-xhr-call-that-happens-upon-landing').as('crutcXHR');
+Is aliased so we can wait for it. cy.intercept('some-xhr-call-that-happens-upon-landing').as('crutcXHR');
 // The default Cypress timeout is 4 seconds.
 15 seconds here is arbitrary.
 // Most pages load faster, but if you need more time then increase the timeout.
 // The only caveat to increasing timeout is that the tests will take longer to fail, but still run as fast as possible when things work.